7:30 AMDoors Open – Continental Breakfast Served 8:00 – 8:05 SID President Welcome 8:05 – 8:10 Conference Overview from Conference Chair

 Display Supply Chain Health and Outlook

 Ross Young, CEO, DSCC, to present the 2016 results and 2017 and beyond outlook for each layer of the display supply chain.
-He will discuss how the LCD market went from surplus to shortage in 2016, what the supply/demand outlook is for 2017 and beyond, why the equipment market is booming and will continue to boom through at least 2018 and who are likely to be the winners and best investment opportunities.
+He will discuss how the LCD market went from surplus to shortage in 2016, what the supply/demand outlook is for 2017 and beyond and why the equipment market is booming and will continue to remain at elevated levels for years.
+He will also discuss the outlook for flexible OLEDs and indicate which companies are likely to be the winners and best investment opportunities.

 John Zhang, Corporate Vice President, General Manager, Corning Display Technologies will discuss the current state of the LCD business and will examine some of the trends – including the large screen size migration, TV replacement and the increase in Gen 10.5 panel capacity – that are likely to influence the evolution of the industry.
 He also will offer insights on the innovative use of precision glass for the future of displays that will continue to play an important role in this changing environment.

 Leono Guo, VCSMO, BOE Technology.
 Mr. Guowill discuss why and how BOE is rapidly expanding capacity, BOE's technology strategy by market and how China's role in the display market will evolve.

 Financial Analyst’s View on the Display Supply Chain Outlook